-There's no gum or wax on Mr. Combs, partly because commercial chewing gum didn't get married to cards until the 1940s.
-Instead, Boston-based United States Caramel Company packaged these high-contrast players with slabs of caramel, each package containing one card and one piece of candy.
-(They must've used a buffer between the two, since Earle--not "Earl"--came out clean.)
+There's no gum on Mr. Combs, partly because Boston-based United States Caramel Company packaged these high-contrast players with slabs of caramel, each package containing one card and one piece of candy.

-US Caramel produced this scarce set of 32 sportsmen (included 27 baseball players) and offered a baseball or glove in exchange for complete sets.
-Like other promotions, the "catch"--no pun intended--was #16 Charles Lindstrom, who they severely short-printed.
-Less than a handful of his cards survive today, a white whale for what's already an expensive hunt.
+U.S. Caramel produced this scarce set of 32 sportsmen (included 27 baseball players) and offered a baseball or glove in exchange for complete sets.
+Like other promotions, the "catch"--no pun intended--was #16 Lindstrom, who they severely short-printed.
+Very few of his cards survive today, a white whale for what's already an expensive hunt.

-US Caramel cards prove so rare that I've been unable to find a #5; the first two scans come from a (super expensive) eBay listing.
-This #28 Ed Brant--actually "Brandt," another misspelling--does come from my collection and cost much less.
+The Famous Athletes set proves so rare that I've been unable to find my own #5 and today's front/back scans come from a (super expensive) eBay listing.
 If you've got a Combs to trade, let me know!

 Fakes / reprints: Unfortunately, plenty of fakes exist for Ruth and probably most of the others.
 Be very careful when purchasing Caramel cards; expert forums like Net54Baseball.com are one place to seek guidance in rare card shopping.